How to Avoid Hydrogen Embrittlement in Steel

 - Low-temperature embrittlement: As temperature decreases, metals lose some ductility.

-- Hydrogen embrittlement: At higher temperatures where hydrogen is a gas, atomic hydrogen can diffuse into the metal and cause embrittlement.
+- Hydrogen embrittlement: At ambient temperatures where hydrogen is a gas, atomic hydrogen can diffuse into the metal and cause embrittlement.

 Here, embrittlement refers to a reduction in a metal’s ductility and resistance to fracture and fatigue in its service environment compared to its resistance to fracture and fatigue in air and at room temperature.
 These issues can lead to system failure, resulting in safety risks, increased downtime, and financial loss.
 As the hydrogen industry continues to expand, addressing these system construction challenges is critical to the fuel’s widespread adoption as a long-term, sustainable fuel solution.